topranks/wmf-clab/README.md

 docker tag 5b6acdd96efb crpd:latest
 ```

-5. We also want to install a debain container image from docker hub which will be used to simulate L2 switches
+5. Install a debain container image from docker hub which we use for the L2 switches
 ```
 root@debiantest:~# docker pull debian
 Using default tag: latest